Traditional load estimation

 When web services fail they tend to 'snap' or seize up very quickly.
 This is normally because once your system can no longer process requests as quickly as they come in, internal queues of processing build up.
 Your system then has to do the work of processing, managing and storing its internal queues as well as the requests, and that's what tips servers over the edge.
 Very quickly.
 Once that happens, your servers may for a time be able to respond with an error page, but this doesn't help you because the visitors that see it will immediately hit Refresh, compounding the load.

 So, don't push your servers any harder than you need to.
-Going for that last 20% of capacity is usually not worth the risk.
+Going for that last 20% of cpu time capacity is usually not worth the risk.
 If the queue size shown in the Queue-Fair Portal (the yellow Waiting figure and line in the charts) is decreasing or even just increasing more slowly, minute by minute, and the wait time shown is 50 minutes or less, then you are processing orders fast enough and the queue will eventually empty and stop showing Queue Pages automatically, without you having to do anything, and without you having to tell your boss that you pushed it too hard and broke it.
 You'll get there eventually so long as the speed of the Front of the Queue is higher than the number of Joins every minute (both of which are shown in the Queue-Fair Portal) - the turning point is usually at least a few minutes into each event.
 If you are selling a limited-quantity product, you will probably sell out before the turning point is reached.

 The good news is that if you accidentally do set the Queue Rate too high and your servers snap, Queue-Fair can help you get up and running quickly - just put the queue on Hold until your servers are ready to handle visitors again.
 In Hold mode, people in the queue see a special Hold page that you can design before your online event.
-No-one is let through from the front of the queue when it is on Hold, but new visitors can still join the queue at the back, to be queued fairly once the blockage is cleared, which will happen very quickly because Queue-Fair is protecting your site from the demand.
+No-one is let through from the front of the queue when it is on Hold, but new internet visitors can still join the queue at the back, to be queued fairly once the blockage is cleared, which will happen very quickly because Queue-Fair is protecting your site from the demand.
 The Hold Page is a superior user experience to setting the Queue Rate really low, especially if you update it to tell the visitors what time you expect the Queue to reopen, which is easy to do with the Portal page editor, even when hundreds of thousands of people are already in the queue - and in Hold mode you can even let them through one at a time with Queue-Fair's unique Admit One button if you need to while your system recovers from its snap.

 So, if you do find your servers need to take a break during your event, the Hold page is just what you need for that, and will help your servers recover more quickly to boot.